1. What is a leaded light panel?

 I do not provide onsite repairs for the odd piece of damaged glass.
 For such a service any leaded light maker worth their salt will charge a premium for their travelling time more than the repair itself which we commonly call in the trade a “stop-in”.
 Even if the panel contains only one or two cracks its structure after 70+ years often needs renewal having been exposed to the elements.
 Panels in doors and opening windows suffer in particular due to stress of slamming so you may find that a “stop-in” repaired area may crack again if the overall structure is no longer fit for purpose.
 Consider how renewed in strength and appearance the panel is in this example (click here).

 Unfortunately I do not offer a deglazing/reglazing service.
-Given the added expense of getting your panel to me it might be easier to have one made completely from new if you can send me some photos.
+Given the added expense of getting your panel to me it might be easier to have one made completely from new if you can send me an image of what you would like.
 Please see my copies page (click here).
 I can arrange delivery.

 I do not repair or provide new window frames if yours are rotten.
 I recommended you establish whether your current frames are in good condition before commissioning restoration of your panel(s).